By Lauren Brincat, Curator and Gary Hammond, Collections Volunteer

 Fifty years later, George, Stephen, and Thomas Brown, brothers from Poughkeepsie, took over the pottery.
 Brown continued to use the same buildings described in 1813.
 They were still there when Lange painted the site in 1880, but with one noticeable addition.
 To the left of the image is George Brown’s “new” house—the very structure in which this painting was discovered a century later.
 On February 2, 1873, the Long Islander newspaper noted its construction: “Mr. George Brown, one of the partners of this firm, is building a handsome two and a half story house 24 x 34, near the site of his present residence, just above the pottery…” The home still stands today.

 In typical Edward Lange fashion, the painting is extraordinary for the amount of information it conveys about the business.
 Both the earthenware and stoneware kilns are fired up, presumably with the cords of wood stacked in the yard nearby.
 Surviving accounts in the collection of the Huntington Historical Society indicate that Brown’s customers not only paid in cash, but in cords of “seder” (cedar) and oak as well.
-Although not marked, the vessel is believed to be the Mary Emma Suydam, a sloop owned by Brown for the shipping of wares and the bringing in of raw materials.
+Although not marked, the ship is believed to be the Mary Emma Suydam, a sloop owned by Brown for the shipping of wares and the bringing in of raw materials.
 Three men are shown on the sloop: one loading stoneware into the hold and two others working on the sails fore and aft.
 Brown generally had four men in his employ who labored for ten hours a day and earned about $1.50 each day.
 In total, nine workers are depicted in the paining—some carrying pots and wood, another using a wheelbarrow, and two others loading up one of the several delivery wagons Brown operated across the Island.

 At its height, the Brown Brothers Pottery consumed approximately 300 tons of clay a year, burned through 300 cords of wood, and used 60 baskets of salt, which created the salt-glazed finish on stoneware when vaporized in the kiln.
 Sailing into Huntington Harbor in 1880, one could not mistake the little industrial complex.
 Perched high on the roof was the boldly painted sign: “BROWN BROTHERS POTTERY.”
 For over forty years, the Brown family supplied Long Islanders with beautiful, utilitarian wares that were essential for food preparation and storage.
 But with decreasing demand in the early twentieth century, the pottery closed down as new materials and technological advances changed the way Long Islanders lived every day.
 In July of 1902, the contents of the pottery were sold off.
 Over one hundred years later, Lange’s beautifully detailed Brown Brothers Huntington Pottery is a vivid reminder of this important manufacturer and an industry that thrived on Long Island for centuries.